Partially stripped wallpaper hanging off a wall, removing wallpaper without damaging the drywall behind

 Step 7: Patch and Prime

 Even with perfect technique, you may have a few small spots where the drywall paper got slightly torn.
 Patch them with a thin coat of joint compound, let dry, sand smooth.
+If the damage is scattered across a large area, skim-coating the full wall and retexturing is usually faster than patching dozens of individual spots.

-Before painting, apply a coat of primer designed for surfaces with paste residue — Zinsser Gardz is the standard.
+Before painting, apply a coat of primer designed for surfaces with paste residue, Zinsser Gardz is the standard.
 Regular primer won’t seal residual paste, and you’ll get bubbles in your new paint.

 Common Mistakes to Avoid